ItamarRocha/ItamarRocha/README.md

 I am a Computational Science and Engineering Master's student at Harvard University.

-I am a startup guy creating new things and studying AI.

 I have a degree in Computer Engineering, and I like reading.

 Feel free to reach me on any social media using the badges below.
 My [Personal website](https://itamarrocha.github.io/).